 How did you learn vocabulary when you were in school?
 You may remember long lists of complicated words and hours spent memorizing obscure definitions.
-As adults, you may now understand language as living, growing, and ongoing rather than something with definite meanings and boundaries.
+As adults, you may now understand language as living, growing, and ongoing rather than having definite meanings and boundaries.
 We want students to have as many experiences as possible to appreciate and engage in rich language.

 Using Listenwise provides the opportunity to stretch student language.
 Here’s how it works: